Lasseignejk/DC-Practice/week9/day3/notes.md

         }
       }

 We have to add the references section.
-The 'model' is Pets, because that's the table it's tied to, the 'key' is 'id' because that's the column on Pets that we're pulling data from, and the 'as' is 'pet' because that's where we're including the 'key' data from I think
+The 'model' is Pets, because that's the table it's tied to, the 'key' is 'id' because that's the column on Pets that we're pulling data from, and the 'as' is 'pet' because that's where we're including the 'key' data from. 'key' is equal to 'as'

 DEFINE YOUR RELATIONSHIPS BEFORE YOU MIGRATE